 Exemption requests must be received on or before the following dates:

-For additional information regarding requests for exemption, contact University Housing at 470-578-5483 or email@example.com.
+For additional information regarding requests for exemption, contact Housing and Residence Life at 470-578-5483 or email@example.com.

 Procedures for Reviewing Requests for Exemption from the First-Year Live-On Requirement